On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Abstract

 \section{Abstract}

 Let $X$ be a complex surface and $Y$ be an elliptic curve embedded in $X$.
 Assume that there exists a non-singular holomorphic foliation $\mathcal{F}$ with $Y$ as a compact leaf, defined on a neighborhood of $Y$ in $X$.
 We investigate the relation between Ueda's classification of the complex analytic structure of a neighborhood of $Y$ and complex dynamics of the holonomy of $\mathcal{F}$ along $Y$.
+More precisely, we show that the pair $(Y,X)$ is of type ($\gamma$) in his classification when there exists a closed curve in $Y$ along which the holonomy of $\mathcal{F}$ is irrationally indifferent and non-linearizable.
+We also investigate the metric semi-positivity of the line bundle determined by the divisor $Y$.
+Our approach is based on the theory of hedgehogs, due to P\'{e}rez-Marco.